libp2p/blog/src/_blog/js-libp2p-v1.md

 ## Webtransport

+Historically, WebSockets were the only way for browsers to establish full-duplex two-way communication with servers.
+One of the challenges with WebSockets is that they require a TLS certificate signed by a certificate authority tied to a hostname when a page is loaded over HTTPS — something that nodes in peer-to-peer network often don't have.

-js-libp2p is currently the only browser libp2p implementation that supports WebTransport.
-WebTransport is a new web standard that allows for the creation of bidirectional, multiplexed connections between a client and a server.
-WebTransport is a low-level API that can be used to implement higher-level protocols, such as QUIC.
-WebTransport is a major advantage for js-libp2p, and is a major advantage for the browser ecosystem as it allows for the creation of a low-latency, high-bandwidth connection between two peers.
-You can read more about WebTransport [here](https://github.com/libp2p/specs/tree/master/webtransport).
+WebTransport is a new web standard that allows for the creation of bidirectional, multiplexed connections between a client and a server built on top of QUIC.
+One of the many benefits of WebTransport is support for verification of a TLS certificate hash.
+This allows establishing WebTransport connections to servers that only have self-signed certificates.
+The browser trusts the server if the hash of the certificate used during the handshake matches its expected hash.

+WebTransport is a major advantage for js-libp2p, and is a major advantage for the browser ecosystem as it allows for the creation of a low-latency, high-bandwidth connection between two peers without relying on certificate authorities.
+You can read more about WebTransport in the [blog post](https://blog.libp2p.io/2022-12-19-libp2p-webtransport/) and the [spec](https://github.com/libp2p/specs/tree/master/webtransport).

 # Performance Improvements and Optimizations 🔧